Heroin addiction is highly treatable. Proven treatments include medication, behavioral therapy, and supplemental holistic therapies.

 Heroin: Effects, Dangers, and Addiction Treatment

-Heroin is an opioid drug derived from poppy plants found in various parts of Asia, Mexico, and Columbia.1 Heroin is made in various forms, such as a white or brown powder and a black substance known as black tar heroin.
-Heroin also goes by other names such as smack, H, horse, and junk.2 Immediate and long-term heroin effects range from pain relief and euphoria to mood disorders, liver and kidney damage, and potential overdose.
+Heroin is an opioid drug derived from poppy plants found in parts of Asia, Mexico, and Columbia.1 It comes in various forms, such as a white or brown powder and a black substance known as black tar heroin.
+Heroin also goes by other names such as smack, H, horse and junk.2 The immediate and long-term heroin effects range from pain relief and euphoria to mood disorders, liver and kidney damage and potential overdose.

 In This Article: